-Sometimes, it’s hard for singer, songwriter, producer and former member of Vampire Weekend, Rostam Batmanglij, to think about the magnitude of the reach his music has had.
-“I find it overwhelming at times, and other times, very gratifying,” he noted.
+Sometimes, it’s hard for singer, songwriter, producer, and former member of Vampire Weekend, Rostam Batmanglij, to think about the magnitude of the reach his music has had.
+“I find it overwhelming at times, and other times, very gratifying,” he notes.

 When Batmanglij speaks, it’s slow and calculated, almost as if he’s imagining his words printed on a page as he’s saying them, contemplating how they might appear or be interpreted.
 And first stepping into the spotlight when Vampire Weekend became indie-rock icons in the late ‘00s, he’s had a lot of experience with that exact phenomenon.
 From blogs to music journals to Twitter threads to the millions of fans whose lives have been touched by his work, there’s been a lot of interpretation of Batmanglij’s output.

 And recently, Batmanglij has been making himself uncomfortable again—on June 4, he put out his second full-length record as Rostam.
-Entitled Changephobia, the album explores a whole new side of the 37-year-old’s eclectic tastes and talents, featuring jazzy saxophones, clever melodies, new production takes and more.
+Titled Changephobia, the album explores a whole new side of the 37-year-old’s eclectic tastes and talents, featuring jazzy saxophones, clever melodies, new production takes, and more.

 While some artists have been blessed with the aptitude for making records left and right (King Gizzard & the Lizard Wizard comes to mind), Batmanglij takes a more methodical and intentional approach.

-“For me, there’s always a process of collecting ideas,” he explained.
+“For me, there’s always a process of collecting ideas,” he explains.
 “The ideas for this record were beats that I made.
-To avoid vagueness, they were fully developed instrumental tracks, something that sounds close to a song, but doesn’t have any vocals.
+To avoid vagueness, they were fully developed instrumental tracks, something that sounds close to a song but doesn’t have any vocals.
 I put those on my phone and I would listen to them in different environments, walking in different cities, on airplanes, driving.”

 Perhaps this is why Batmanglij joins the ranks of artists whose best work comes with a long gestation period—for as methodical as his creative process can be, it’s explorative, fundamentally relying on something that can’t easily be conjured cognitively: emotional response.

-“I’m only concerned with how it feels—I’m only concerned with conveying the emotion,” he said.
-“Even with the music writing process, I’m somebody who studied classical music, theory and harmony to a pretty detailed degree.
+“I’m only concerned with how it feels—I’m only concerned with conveying the emotion,” he says.
+“Even with the music writing process, I’m somebody who studied classical music, theory, and harmony to a pretty detailed degree.
 But when I write music, I completely turn off that part of my brain and I allow my instincts to take over.”

 In a way, memories from Batmanglij’s past influenced this record musically, too.
 Taking a step away from the baroque pop that made Vampire Weekend’s sound so unique, he found himself exploring jazz and rock music that he enjoyed in his younger days, meriting some surprisingly innovative results.

 And thus, the process of reinvention continues for Batmanglij, as it always will.
-“I think I have to challenge myself in order to be excited about music making,” he said.
+“I think I have to challenge myself in order to be excited about music-making,” he says.
 “So, I always want to plant a flagpole somewhere that I haven’t planted one before.”

 Rostam Batmanglij’s new album Changephobia is out now and available everywhere.
 Watch the music video for “From The Back Of A Cab” below: